 If you are physically challenged, then I would definitely schedule the mat in the early evening.
 The additional blood circulation promotes regeneration.
 A calm and relaxed body sleeps much better.
 I would use the mat with some distance to go to sleep, because I would basically shut down all stimuli before falling asleep.
 But that's probably up to everyone, since the calming effect is also sleep-promoting.

-Can you tell our readers your best tips that you can implement on your own to improve your sleep?
+Can you tell our readers your best tips that people can implement on their own to improve their sleep?

-It is important to seize the day, to be active, to exert yourself physically sometimes, to get sun and to pay attention to a balanced diet.
-Towards the evening, I would generally avoid heavy meals.
-Overall, all of this increases sleep pressure during the day, which is important so that you naturally get tired in the evening.
+Christoph: It's important to make the most of the day, be active, do some physical exertion, get some sun and make sure you eat a balanced diet.
+In the evening, I would generally avoid heavy meals.
+All in all, this increases your sleep pressure during the day, which is important so that you get tired naturally in the evening.

 Then I recommend paying attention to your own sleep type and trying to go to bed and get up in this rhythm as often as possible.
 As is well known, there are late and early types, but many are also so-called normal types.

-Third, for those who don't fall asleep well, I recommend shutting down the system about 90 min before sleep, with reduced influence of light, especially from laptops and smartphones, but also the TV.
+Thirdly, for anyone who doesn't fall asleep well, I recommend shutting down the system about 90 minutes before going to sleep, with reduced exposure to light, especially from laptops and smartphones, but also the TV.
 It is best to develop routines that are calming, good for you and also fun.
-They don't always have to be the same - a meditation, breathing exercises, a conversation, reading, knitting ... whatever makes you feel good!
+They don't always have to be the same - meditation, breathing exercises, a conversation, reading, knitting - whatever makes you feel good!

 If you could just share two sentences about sleep for everyone reading this.
 What would they be?